kubernetes-sigs/kind/docs/user/README.md

 default context name.
 Use the `--name` flag to assign the cluster a different context name.

+**Note**: If you are running `kind` on MacOS or Windows then it is recommended that you have at least 4GB of RAM and disk space (these are estimates for a single node `kind` cluster) dedicated to the virtual machine (VM) running the Docker engine otherwise the Kubernetes cluster might fail to start up.

+To change the resource limits for the Docker engine you'll need to open the **Preferences** menu, go to the **Advanced** settings page, and change the settings there, see [changing Docker's resource limits][Docker resource lims].

+You may also try removing any unused data left by the Docker engine - e.g., `docker system prune`.

 ## Interacting With Your Cluster
 After [creating a cluster](#creating-a-cluster), you can use [kubectl][kubectl]